tsarwar0/exercises/docker_readme.md

-# Docker Container with Sample Jacva App
+# Docker Container with Sample Java App

 This project contains a Dockerfile for building, scanning, and running a Java application.
 The application is built using Maven, and the Docker image is created in multiple stages to demonstrate some aspects of security and efficiency.

-## Docker File Explaied

 ## Dockerfile Explanation